Constitutional convention (Australia)

-In Australian history, the term Constitutional Convention refers to five distinct gatherings.
+Constitutional conventions in Australia are significant meetings that have debated the Australian Constitution.
+The first two gatherings debated Federation and what form of Constitution to adopt, while the following conventions debated amendments to the document.

+The draft Constitution that was the final product of the first two conventions was approved at referendum in 1899 and 1900 by a 72% "Yes" vote on a 58% turnout.
+There have been four of the latter conventions post Federation, but no constitutional proposal from these has been approved by referendum, and those put to referendum (proposals from the 1942 and 1998 conventions) were soundly defeated, reaching no more than 46% approval on 90% to 96% turnout.

 1891 convention

 The 1891 Constitutional Convention was held in Sydney in March 1891 to consider a draft Frame of Government for the proposed federation of the British colonies in Australia and New Zealand.
 There were 46 delegates at the Convention, chosen by the seven colonial parliaments.
 Among the delegates was Sir Henry Parkes, known as the "Father of Federation".
 The Convention approved a draft largely written by Andrew Inglis Clark from Tasmania and Samuel Griffith from Queensland, but the colonial parliaments failed to act to give effect to it.

 1897–1898 convention

 The next constitutional convention – the Australasian Federal Convention – was held in stages in 1897–98.
 Unlike the first convention, the delegates from New South Wales, Victoria, South Australia and Tasmania were elected by popular vote.
-(The delegates of Western Australia were chosen by its parliament).
-It met first in Adelaide in March 1897, then in Sydney in August, and, finally, in Melbourne in the sweltering heat of January 1898.
+The delegates of Western Australia were chosen by its parliament.
+It met first in Adelaide in March 1897, then in Sydney in August, before, finally, it met again in Melbourne in January 1898.
 The intervals between the sessions were used for intense debate in the colonial parliaments and for public discussion of the draft constitution.

 Since 1891, New Zealand had lost interest in federating with the Australian colonies, and was not represented.
 In Queensland, the parliament had not passed the necessary legislation, so the northern colony was also unrepresented.
 In the other five colonies ten delegates from each colony were elected by the people, although Western Australian attendance was sporadic.
 At Melbourne the convention finally produced a draft constitution which was eventually approved by the people at referendums in the colonies.